Coherence Co

 • You need senior capability for a defined piece of work without making a permanent appointment.
 The work does not justify a full-time role.
 You want someone with the experience and judgement to lead it at two to three days a week.

-I have led large-scale change inside a significant council, and managed complex programmes at a national sporting organisation.
+Michaela has led large-scale change inside a significant council and managed complex programmes at a national sporting organisation.
 Service redesign, organisational restructure, iwi partnership, community engagement, delivery under political and governance pressure.
-I have run the function while redesigning it.While I am there, I build the capability around me.
-When I leave, the work is done and your people can hold it.
+She has run the function while redesigning it.While she is there, capability is built into the team.
+When the engagement ends, the work is done and your people can hold it.Availability

 System Design